microsoft/FigmaSharp/README.md

 - **Inspector** – preview how your Figma document looks when rendered natively
 - **Bundler** – takes a figma.com URL and downloads the .figma file including all images and adds it to your project

- [This extension](https://www.nuget.org/packages/FigmaSharp/) integrates the inspector and bundler directly into [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) for ease of use.
+The extension integrates the inspector and bundler directly into [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) for ease of use.
+Download the .mpack from the [Releases](https://github.com/netonjm/FigmaSharp/releases) page.